-The OVERSEER engine does the model calculations to produce the results.
-The following information describing the engine has been sourced from the published Technical Manual Chapters available in MyOVERSEER.
-The Technical Manual Chapters describe the modelling methods used in the OVERSEER engine and set out the underlying principles, model parameters and sources of data.
+The Overseer engine does the model calculations to produce the results.
+The following information describing the engine has been sourced from the published Technical Manual Chapters available in the user portal.
+The Technical Manual Chapters describe the modelling methods used in the Overseer engine and set out the underlying principles, model parameters and sources of data used by the model.
 The chapters are primarily authored by David Wheeler and Mark Shepard (AgResearch Limited).

 The engine uses a series of sub-models to estimate nutrient movement.
 The interaction of these sub-models produces the nutrient budget1.
 There are three levels of sub-models: